Therapy for Filipinos & Asian-Americans

 I moved here from the Philippines.
 I know firsthand what it's like to figure out how to relate in a new culture, how to assimilate without losing yourself, and how to hold onto the essence of being Filipino while building a life that's fully yours.

-Intergenerational trauma and family patterns
+Intergenerational trauma and family patterns that are still playing out today

 Interracial relationships and navigating cultural differences with a partner